February 2018 Article of the Month

 an exploration of the phenomenon and its value in end-of-life care."
 Unpublished Doctoral Dissertation, Lancaster University, UK, December 2016. [(Abstract:) Towards the end of life, silence seems to take increasing prominence in caregiving relationships.
 A complex phenomenon, silence has been less explored than verbal interventions, yet to be an effective element of care, silence requires skill and practice from professional caregivers.
 This research, undertaken in the United Kingdom between 2013 and 2016, sought a deeper understanding of a type of silence that contributes to palliative spiritual care.
 A two phase phenomenological methodology was adopted, using heuristic inquiry and hermeneutic phenomenology.
 Data were gathered through self-inquiry and unstructured interviews with 15 palliative care chaplains.
 A descriptive and hermeneutic analysis facilitated explication of the lived experience to produce an interpretation of the nature, meaning and value of spiritual caregiving silence in end-of-life care.
 Spiritual caregiving silence emerges as a way of being with another person, complementary to speech and non-verbal communication, in which the caregiver takes both an active and participative role.
 It evokes a sense of companionship and connection and creates accompanied space, allowing the other person to be with themselves in a way they may not be able to be alone; this demands a depth of engagement from the caregiver.
 Silence provides a means of, and medium for, communication beyond the capacity of words and has the potential to enable change, leading to expression and acknowledgment of truth.
 It offers patients, and their families, opportunities to find acceptance, restoration and peace.
 The thesis concludes that spiritual caregiving silence is a person-centred phenomenon that supports the wellbeing of patients at the end of life, and their family members, by drawing on cross-disciplinary knowledge and experience.
 The interpretive process, illuminated by examples of specialist lived experience, has produced a deeper understanding of the phenomenon that may find resonance with the experience of other caregivers, to stimulate further discussion and inform clinical practice.]
 [Available online.]

-NOTE: An oral abstract of the dissertation was presented at the 9th World Research Congress of the European Association for Palliative Care (EAPC) in Dublin, Ireland June 9-11, 2016 and was published as an abstract in Palliative Medicine:
+AND, an oral abstract of the dissertation was presented at the 9th World Research Congress of the European Association for Palliative Care (EAPC) in Dublin, Ireland June 9-11, 2016 and was published as an abstract in Palliative Medicine:

 Bassett, L., Brearley, S. G. and Bingley, A. F. "Silence: a dimension of spiritual care beyond words."
 Palliative Medicine 30, no. 6 (June 2016): NP60-NP61.
 [Background: In end of life care, silence seems to play an increasing role in communication between healthcare professionals and patients and their families.
 Yet times of silence may be under-used and under-valued as a dimension of spiritual care.
 This may be exacerbated when healthcare professionals are not comfortable with silence themselves.
 Greater understanding of the phenomenon may help to inform palliative care practice.
 Aim: To explore the nature, meaning and value of silence in spiritual care giving at the end of life.
 Methods: A two phase phenomenological study utilising heuristic inquiry and hermeneutic phenomenology was undertaken in the UK.
 Data were gathered through reflective journalling and conversation-style interviews.
 A reflexive and hermeneutic approach to analysis was adopted to explicate the lived experience in order to pro- duce an interpretation of the essence of silence as a dimension of spiritual care at the end of life.
 Results: 15 palliative care chaplains participated in the study.
 Silence was identified as a powerful medium for communication at times when words fail and when there is no longer any need for words.
 Silence is also an enabler of speech, creating an "accompanied processing space" where deep truths can be articulated and shared.
 In the presence of a caregiver who is willing to transcend their own vulnerability and stay with another in a non-verbal space, silence can offer an environment where acceptance, healing and peace may be found.
 Conclusion: Care giving silence complements the spoken word as a person-centred dimension of spiritual care.
 It has particular relevance when verbal interventions seem inadequate, unnecessary, or intrusive.
 In a culture which privileges speech and activity, this understanding supports a claim for the recognition of the value of silence, which may find wider resonance with chaplains and other palliative caregivers.
 The study is self-funded.]